Which One Serves You Best?

 For the record, both wood and metal buildings provide ideal structures.
 However, there are times when going with a metal shed, for example, is more ideal and ultimately a better choice to fulfill your present and future purpose.

-Consider your building’ purpose as we unpack the following advantage and disadvantages of metal sheds and garages.
+Consider your building’s purpose as we unpack the following advantage and disadvantages of metal sheds and metal garages.

 Advantages of Metal Sheds or Garages